 The Scientific Basis for The Orcas Island Couples' Retreat:

-What is "dysfunctional" when a relationship is ailing?
+What is "functional" when a relationship is going well?

 For many decades, clinical writers have had to rely on their fantasies of what a good relationship is like.
 Often these fantasies did not match reality.
 One of the contributions of the Gottman and Levenson research is that well-functioning relationships have been studied over long periods of time (up to 20 years) so that we no longer have to rely on what we imagine a good relationship to be.
 There is new information in studying good relationships.
 It's not just reversing the grammar in the dysfunctional list.

 What is going well when a relationship is stable and satisfying to both partners?
 Tolstoy said that all unhappy families were different in their distinct miseries, but that all happy families were the same.
 It turns out from research that the exact opposite is true.
 In happiness there is the possibility for much greater diversity.
 Unhappiness creates more constraints upon interaction patterns.
 The following has been found to be true by research:

 Good relationships are matched in preferred conflict style.